 \end{assumption} Assumptions \ref{ass: proximal}(a)-(b) are standard in proximal causal inference \citep{miao2018confounding}.
-Assumptions \ref{ass: proximal}(c), which is called latent unconfoundedness, is mild as we allow $U$ to be unobserved.
-The last assumption can be satisfied when some completeness and regularity conditions hold.
+Assumptions \ref{ass: proximal}(c), which is called latent unconfoundedness, is mild as we allow $U$ to be unobserved. \revv{There are many examples of proxy variables in practice.
+In DBS, for instance, the negative severity of the disease can serve as the reward, while the underlying mental state acts as the unmeasured confounder.
+For the action proxy variable $Z$, a suitable choice could be the patient's historical medical records.
+As for the reward proxy variable $W$, a practical example could be pre-treatment evaluations derived from questionnaires, such as patients' self-reported anxiety ratings.
+These ratings reflect the underlying mental state and satisfy the necessary conditions for a reward proxy variable. } {In {Section S1 }, we provide more detailed discussion for $W$ and $Z$.} The last assumption can be satisfied when some completeness and regularity conditions hold.
 See \cite{miao2018identifying} and also Lemma \ref{lm: solve q contextual} below for more details.
 The following identification result allows us to learn the super-policy $\nu^\ast$ from the observed data.
-We remark that this result is new and different from the standard proximal causal inference. \begin{lemma} Under Assumption \ref{ass: proximal}, we have $\EE\left[R(a) | S = s, A = a'\right] = \EE[q(W, a, S) | S = s, A = a'],$ for every $(s, a, a')$.
+We remark that this result is new and different from the standard proximal causal inference.
+In addition to the Assumptions for proxy variables.
+We also assume the following basic assumptions in causal inference. \begin{assumption} (a) Consistency: $R = R(A)$. (b) Positivity: $P(A= a \mid S, Z) > 0$ for any $a \in \calA$ almost surely. \end{assumption} \begin{lemma} Under Assumption \ref{ass: proximal} and \ref{ass:consistency}, we have $\EE\left[R(a) | S = s, A = a'\right] = \EE[q(W, a, S) | S = s, A = a']$ for every $(s, a, a')$.
 Then for any $\nu \in \Omega$,

 \end{lemma} In practice, one may want to include as many confounders in the policy as possible to achieve the largest super-optimality.
 Hence under this proximal causal inference framework, with some abuse of notation, we further extend the policy class to $\Omega = \{\nu: \calS \times {\calZ} \times \calA \rightarrow \calP(\calA) \}$ and consider the corresponding super-policy $\nu^\ast$ as